INSTALLATION GUIDE

 • Overloading a 20A radial.
 A 20A radial on 2.5mm² cable is not suitable for heavy loads.
 If the area has multiple high-power appliances (kettles, heaters, tumble dryers), consider a 32A radial or a ring circuit.

 • Missing RCD protection on socket circuits.
-All socket outlet circuits rated up to 32A in domestic premises must have 30mA RCD protection.
+Socket-outlets with a rated current not exceeding 32A must have 30mA RCD additional protection, and in a dwelling there is no risk-assessment exception.
 This applies to radial circuits as well as ring circuits.

 • Not checking Zs at the furthest point.
 The earth fault loop impedance at the last outlet on a long radial can be significantly higher than at the distribution board.
 If Zs exceeds the maximum for the protective device, the circuit will not disconnect within the required time in the event of a fault.